United Church of Christ: Statement on the relationship between Israel and Palestinians

-United Church of Christ General Synod XXV also passed two resolutions concerning the conflict between Israel and Palestinians in the Middle East.
-One calls for the use of economic leverage to promote peace in the Middle East, which can include measures such as government lobbying, selective investment, shareholder lobbying, and selective divestment from companies that profit from the continuing Israel-Palestine conflict.
-The other resolution, named "Tear Down the Wall", calls upon Israel to remove the separation barrier between Israel and the West Bank.
-Opponents of the "Tear Down the Wall" resolution have noted that the wall's purpose is to prevent terrorist attacks, and that the resolution does not call for a stop to these attacks.
+United Church of Christ General Synod 25 passed two resolutions concerning the conflict between Israel and Palestinians in the Middle East.
+One called for using economic leverage to promote peace in the Middle East, including measures such as government lobbying, selective investment, shareholder lobbying, and selective divestment from companies that profit from the continuing Israeli–Palestinian conflict.
+The other resolution, named "Tear Down the Wall", called upon Israel to remove the separation barrier between Israel and the West Bank.
+Opponents of the "Tear Down the Wall" resolution noted that the wall's purpose is to prevent terrorist attacks and that the resolution does not call for a stop to these attacks.
 The Simon Wiesenthal Center stated that the July 2005 UCC resolutions on divestment from Israel were "functionally anti-Semitic".
-The Anti-Defamation League stated that those same resolutions are "disappointing and disturbing" and "deeply troubling".
+The Anti-Defamation League stated that those same resolutions were "disappointing and disturbing" and "deeply troubling".
 In addition to the concerns raised about the merits of the "economic leverage" resolution, additional concerns were raised about the process in which the General Synod approved the resolution.
 Michael Downs of the United Church of Christ Pension Boards (who would be charged with implementing any divestment of the UCC's Pension Board investments) wrote a letter to UCC President John H. Thomas expressing concern "with the precedent-setting implications of voted actions, integrity of process and trust".

 Sexuality education

-The United Church of Christ, along with the Unitarian Universalist Association (UUA) of Congregations, created the Our Whole Lives curriculum (commonly known as OWL), which is a lifespan, comprehensive, inclusive, and developmentally appropriate sexuality education program.
-The Whole Lives includes modules for grades K–1, 4–6, 7–9, and 10–12, and for Young Adults and Adults.
+The United Church of Christ, along with the Unitarian Universalist Association (UUA), created the Our Whole Lives curriculum (commonly known as OWL), which is a lifespan, comprehensive, inclusive, and developmentally appropriate sexuality education program.
+The Whole Lives includes modules for grades K–1, 4–6, 7–9, 10–12, and for Young Adults and Adults.
 The Our Whole Lives curricula are secular.
 Congregations who use this program often also use "Sexuality and Our Faith" for the age level they are offering.
 Sexuality and Our Faith are separate manuals that bring in the UUA principles and scripture used in the UCC to support its teachings.
-The curriculum is based on guidelines provided by the Sexuality Information and Education Council of the United States.
+The curriculum is based on guidelines from the Sexuality Information and Education Council of the United States.